elvis-f/elvis-f/README.md

 🌱 Currently learning Linux programming and Game dev!
 (Rust, C++)

+🏭 Current projects:
+- OnTopOfTheSky: A beautiful watchface for the Pebble smartwatch written in C
+- Game Engine: I'm now writing a game engine in Bevy using Rust!
+- Flash: An open-source flashcard app that will let you practice whatever without limits and share it with others!
+- BanknoteScraper: A telegram bot that keeps an eye on the veikals.banknote.lv online shop and notifies users when an item matches their query

 📫 Links:
 - LinkedIn - https://www.linkedin.com/in/elvisfrisfelds/
 - Discord - xtcy#6938